-It is known as a ‘second charge’ because it is essentially the second payment that is charged on your home each month (with your main mortgage because the first payment that is charged out).
+It is known as a ‘second charge’ loan because it is essentially the second payment that is charged on your home each month (your main mortgage would be the first payment that is charged out).
 It is commonly used by households who need extra money to expand their home or pay off debts, and is also used by property developers to buy additional properties and expand their portfolio.

 A second charge mortgage is classified as a secured loan, which is secured against your home and failing to keep up with repayments can put your property at risk of repossession.
 It can be secured against your existing home, or an additional home that you are borrowing against.

-Getting a second mortgage is a popular way in the UK to raise money, and Britons borrow up to £90 million worth of second charge mortgages every month.
+Getting a second mortgage is a popular way in the UK to raise money, and in 2021 it was reported that Britons borrow up to £101 million worth of second charge mortgages a month.
 You are able to release money that has been built up in your home, so if you have spent years paying off your mortgage, you can now use this money tied up in your home to borrow funds.
-If you have ongoing debts, an upcoming wedding, business venture or need help with your daily expenses, it can be an effective and low cost way to raise money, with rates starting from just 3% APR.
+If you have ongoing debts, an upcoming wedding, a business venture, or need help with your daily expenses, it can be an effective and low cost way to raise money, with relatively low interest rates.

 Property developers will use second mortgages to buy additional properties and build up their property portfolios.
 They may decide to rent out these properties to other members of the public or businesses, or sell them for a higher profit.
 Some property developers will have multiple second mortgages, provided that it meets their affordability.